The juice trap

 Can this be a weight-loss issue?

 Absolutely.
 Drinking lots of 100% freshly-pressed juice IS a way to put on weight.
-You are drinking in "healthy kilojoules/calories" from juice, but they are still kilojoules and you can all too easily pile on the weight if you're sedentary (as most of us these days are) and don't exercise enough to burn it off!
+You are drinking in "healthy kilojoules/Calories" from juice, but they are still kilojoules and you can all too easily pile on the weight if you're sedentary (as most of us these days are) and don't exercise enough to burn it off!

 Smoothies and juices - small is best